 Answer: Since ENC STEM is a summer enrichment program, students will NOT be assigned daily homework assignments.
 Students are expected to fully engage in course material during class times and to make the most of the experience.

 Question: What is Community Night?

-Answer: In the past two years of the program, ENC STEM has hosted successful Community Nights where students presented STEM and Leadership projects to family and friends.
+Answer: Every year, ENC STEM has hosted successful Community Nights where students presented STEM and Leadership projects to family and friends.